Vimeo: Product offerings and revenue structure

 In contrast with other video-sharing sites, Vimeo does not use any advertising either on its pages or embedded in videos.
 Instead, Vimeo sells its services and products to content creators for revenue as a software as a service (SaaS) model.
-The site offers a free tier of services, limiting uploads to 500 megabytes a week and with a cap on total data, while paid subscriber tiers, first introduced in 2008, give the user higher weekly upload allowances and greater storage capacity.
+The site offers a free tier of service.
+As of 22 August 2022, a free account is limited to two video uploads monthly and 25 total videos.
+Legacy free accounts have a weekly upload limit and, since 2018, a total storage limit.
+Paid subscriber tiers, first introduced in 2008, provide accounts with a larger upload allowance and greater storage capacity.

 Starting around 2016, Vimeo has also shifted towards supporting businesses through its offerings.
-In September 2016 it introduced a Business tier plan to allow for intra-business collaboration as well as for businesses to host informational videos for their customers.
+It introduced a Business tier plan to allow for intra-business collaboration as well as for businesses to host informational videos for their customers.
 With the acquisition of Livestream in 2017, Vimeo added another tier for Premium subscribers, offering unlimited uploads and streaming events through Vimeo Live.
 Vimeo launched Vimeo Enterprise, a set of tools designed for large organizations that allow users to manage and share live and on-demand video across workspaces, in August 2019.
 Vimeo established partnerships with Mailchimp, HubSpot, and Constant Contact marketing platforms to allow their clients to easily integrate Vimeo videos into mail and other promotional campaigns.
 Vimeo also partnered with TikTok to give TikTok commercial users access to Vimeo's editing tools for video content.

 In addition to subscriptions, Vimeo has other revenue streams through additional services to its customers.
 Creators could sell access to individual videos since 2013, and later could offer subscription-based access in 2015, with Vimeo taking a 10% cut of the sales.
 Vimeo has offered a video on demand service since 2015, allowing its partners to sell Vimeo videos through their websites to their customers.
 Via its VHX acquisition, Vimeo offers an over-the-top media service (OTT), Vimeo OTT, which Vimeo subscribers can use to create custom mobile apps to provide on-demand video to the app's subscribers, with Vimeo handling the subscriptions, billing, and content delivery.
 In 2018, the site launched Vimeo Stock to allow content creators to offer videos as stock footage to be used by others.
 Vimeo Create was introduced in 2020 to allow users to create videos with the help of artificial intelligence.

 To further promote Vimeo as a home for professional video support, Vimeo opened a "For Hire" job marketplace in September 2019, allowing companies seeking professional video services to freely post job requests for the site's users to browse and respond to.
 Vimeo Record was launched in October 2020 to allow businesses to use recorded video messaging within their company or with their clients to aid in communications.